corneliaaaaaaa/dbms-project/README.md

 # dbms-project
-Final project of Database Management in NTU.

-The system provides the following functions:
+The system aims to advocate the concept of precision nutrition and provides the following functions:
-- reserve diet consultation
+- reserve nutrition consultation
 - read health articles and advertisement